-Service Current Status FUN IDING & COMMUNITY BUILDING OPPORTUNITIES Ministry for Ontario Investing in More Accessible Communities Seniors and Accessibility Funding applications now open for the 2023-24 EnAbling Change Program FUNDING APPLICATIONS May 12, 2023 Ministry for Seniors and Accessibility NOW OPEN EnAbling Change Program TORONTO - The Ontario government is providing up to \$1.5 million this year to not-for- profits and organizations across the province so they can develop tools and educational resources to raise awareness about the value and benefits of accessibility and help make Ontario open to people of all abilities.
+Service Current Status FUN FUNDING & COMMUNITY BUILDING OPPORTUNITIES Ontario Investing in More Accessible Communities

+Service Current Status Ministry for Seniors and Accessibility Funding applications now open for the 2023-24 EnAbling Change Program FUNDING APPLICATIONS NOW OPEN EnAbling Change Program May 12, 2023 Ministry for Seniors and Accessibility TORONTO - The Ontario government is providing up to \$1.5 million this year to not-forprofits and organizations across the province so they can develop tools and educational resources to raise awareness about the value and benefits of accessibility and help make Ontario open to people of all abilities.
 "We are moving forward on the journey to make Ontario more accessible and inclusive," said Raymond Cho, Minister for Seniors and Accessibility.
 "The projects our government supports through the EnAbling Change Program are one more way we are ensuring Ontario is accessible for everyone."
 "The EnAbling Change Program is the next step in our government's efforts to build a more accessible Ontario," said Graham McGregor, MPP for Brampton North.
 "The funding provided through this program will help not-for-profit organizations, including many right here in Brampton, to promote accessibility in the workplace and community and foster a more inclusive Ontario."
 Applications for the 2023-24 EnAbling Change Program funding are open now through to June 29 and will focus on projects that create equitable opportunities in the labour market, drive a culture of respect and dignity for people with disabilities, and support awareness and regulatory compliance of the Accessibility for Ontarians with Disabilities Act (AODA).
-Examples of projects currently funded through the 2022-23 program include: up to \$150,000 to the Ontario Tourism Education Corporation (OTEC) to deliver an employer awareness campaign providing sector leaders with disability awareness training. up to \$119,800 to Retail Council of Canada helps retailers through its "EnAbling Change for Retailers - Creating an Inclusive Culture within the Retail Store" project. up to \$119,125 to Breaking Down Barriers An Independent Living Centre Inc. "Start the Conversation AODA 2025" includes guides and workshops that cover areas such as accessible customer service, digital accessibility and the design of public spaces.
+Examples of projects currently funded through the 2022-23 program include: • up to \$119,800 to Retail Council of Canada helps retailers through its "EnAbling Change for Retailers - Creating an Inclusive Culture within the Retail Store" project. • up to \$119,125 to Breaking Down Barriers An Independent Living Centre Inc. "Start the Conversation AODA 2025" includes guides and workshops that cover areas such as accessible customer service, digital accessibility and the design of public spaces. • up to \$150,000 to the Old Peel Career Assessment Services Inc. for its "Ability Works" project to help people with disabilities access equitable employment opport